This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This isn’t officially from Disney, and doesn’t apply to every princess universally, but here’s what I’ve observed…

-Disney princesses are almost always royalty by way of birth or marriage.
+The majority of these characters made the princess lineup by royalty by way of birth or marriage.
 This includes being the daughter of a chief.
 The one exception is Mulan.

 The princesses have changed over the years though.
 While earlier princesses often relied on princes to save the day, modern day princesses are more likely to take matters into their own hands.